unitedstates/contact-congress/documentation/schema.md

     field.
 - `required` (ironically, optional): This field will be present if a field *must* be filled out with a value in order for the form to be valid.
+- `wysiwyg` (optional): This field will be present if a field is a wysiwyg, such as ckeditor or tinymce.
+They cannot be filled in the same way as a typical textbox.

 **A note on CAPTCHAs**